pmorie/node-documentation/README.writing_cartridges.md

      +- conf                       (example)
      |  +- magic

-To support multiple software versions with your cartridge, you may create symlinks between the bin/control and the setup versions/{cartridge&nbsp;version}/bin/control file.
+To support multiple software versions within one cartridge, you may create symlinks between the bin/control and the setup versions/{cartridge version}/bin/control file.
 Or, you may choose to use the bin/control file as a shim to call the correct versioned control file.

+When creating an instance of your cartridge for use by a gear, OpenShift will copy the files, links and directories from the cartridge repository with the exclusion of the opt directory.
+The opt directory will be sym-linked into the gear's cartridge instance.
+This allows for sharing of libraries and other data across cartridge instances.

-OpenShift will create symlinks (see `cp -srp`) from the cartridge repository for the requested version when creating the gear's cartridge instance.
-Later (see Cartridge Locking) we'll describe how, as the cartridge author, you can customize this cartridge instance.
+Later (see Cartridge Locking) we'll describe how, as the cartridge author, you can customize a cartridge instance.

 ## Cartridge Metadata ##